 What is it?

-One of the most important HR policies that your organization needs to have is the one surrounding health and safety.
+One of the most important HR policies is the one surrounding health and safety.
+The Occupational Safety, Health and Working Conditions Code 2020 (effective November 2025) significantly strengthened workplace safety requirements.

-It shows that your organization is committed to the health, safety, and welfare at work of its employees; minimizing the risk of work-related injuries and ill health, and complying with applicable health and safety legal requirements.
+It shows your organization is committed to the health, safety, and welfare of its employees; minimizing the risk of work-related injuries and ill health, and complying with applicable health and safety legal requirements.

 Read to know more: Why Is Health And Safety Important In The Workplace?